FatimaAfilala/ExcelProject/README.md

 ## Create Docker container & run it

-Once you have retrieved the files, place yourself in the folder "/ExcelProject" :
+Once you have retrieved the files (with git clone), place yourself in the folder "/ExcelProject" :

 `cd ExcelProject`

+Pull the large file with git-lfs:

+`git lfs pull`

 Now, you can create a docker image containing FARC run: